First country of asylum

 Author

-When applying the first country for asylum concept, the criteria for its application are not the same as those of the Safe Third Country concept.
-Therefore, the criteria listed in Article 38(1) of the recast Asylum Procedures Directive do not explicitly apply.
+When applying the first country of asylum concept, the criteria for its application are not the same as those of the Safe Third Country concept.
+The criteria listed in Article 38(1) of the recast Asylum Procedures Directive do not explicitly apply as the Ministry only has to establish that the applicant is granted refugee status in the first country of asylum or enjoys sufficient protection there.

 The concept is used in practice, but so far only in a few cases per year.
-It was not used in any cases in 2022.
+It was used in 1 case in 2023.
+[2]

 [1] Article 51(1) IPA.